AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ## **Advanced Features**

 The following features allows experience users to customise Source Control, so that you can use Source Control with even greater efficiency.

 The following command, `alias`, allows you to customise other commands in Source Control, so that you can type shorter commands to access existing features.
 You can also edit the JSON data file directly to quickly edit data stored in Source Control.

-For new users, please proceed with caution as some of these features are irreversible and can complicate your use of Source Control
+For new users, please proceed with caution as some of these features are irreversible and can complicate your use of Source Control.

 ### Setting customized aliases for commands : `alias`